Primary Level: Walking – Age 5

 Lyrical/Jazz: Level 1, 2, 3+ Full height battments, extensions and leaps (right/left/center), Right/Left/Center Splits and triple pirouettes required.
 Fouettes/a la second turns, capezios and turning discs introduced.

 Acrobatic / Tumbling: Level 4 students must be able to accomplish all tricks outlined in Levels 1-3.
-Level 4 is for the strong, Advanced-Intermediate Acro-Tumbler and includes the introduction to power tumbling.
+Level 4 is for the strong, Intermediate/Advanced Acro-Tumbler and continues to work on power tumbling.

 Skills for Level 4 include (but are not limited to): Various balancing strength exercises (with and without support), handstand walks, elbow stands, back extensions, Arabian front and back limbers, scissor front and back walkovers, front limber with half twist, front and back walkovers with leg elevated, various revolving splits, handsprings, mule kicks, introduction to back handspring, various partner skills, right – left – center splits.